coders-for-coders/.github/profile/README.md

 We’d love your help!
 Whether you’re a seasoned developer or new to open source, there’s a place for you here.
 Here’s how you can get started:

 1. **Find a project:** Browse our repositories and pick one that interests you.
-2. **Read the contribution guidelines:** Each repository has a `CONTRIBUTING.md` file with details on how to contribute.
-3. **Fork and clone:** Make your own copy of the repository and start working.
+2. **Fork and clone:** Make your own copy of the repository and start working.
-4. **Submit a pull request:** Once you’ve made your changes, submit a pull request for review.
+3. **Submit a pull request:** Once you’ve made your changes, submit a pull request for review.

 Need help?
 Join our [Discord server](https://discord.gg/GvW3vAabhH) to connect with fellow contributors.